gbif/data-products/custom-downloads/taxon-list-downloads.md

 ```
 sqlContext.sql(s"LOAD DATA LOCAL INPATH './taxonkeys.txt' OVERWRITE INTO TABLE jwaller.interpreted_nonfish_taxonkeys");
 ```
 The data is now loaded.
-You could look at now inside HUE **jwaller.interpreted_nonfish_taxonkeys**.
+You could look at the table inside HUE **jwaller.interpreted_nonfish_taxonkeys**.

 Next we will make the data available as a dataframe **nonfish** in spark.
-I added `.distinct()` onto the end of the file because we only want unique taxonkeys.
-I am pretty sure duplicate taxonkeys will join to make duplicate records later on.
+I added `.distinct()` onto the end of the command because we only want unique taxonkeys.
+Duplicate taxonkeys will join to make duplicate records later on.

 ```
 val nonfish = sqlContext.sql("SELECT * FROM jwaller.interpreted_nonfish_taxonkeys").distinct();
 ```

 Since the occurrence table has a **>400 columns**, we need to define the columns that we **want to keep**.
-There is probably no clever way to do this since we simply need to define what we want in a big long list.
+There is probably no clever way to do this **since we simply need to define what we want in a big long list**.
 I will plug this in later into a select expression. `sqlContext.sql("SELECT " + columnsToKeep + " FROM uat.occurrence_hdfs");`.
 Switch `uat` to the production table if needed.

 ```
 val columnsToKeep = "taxonkey,publishingorgkey,datasetkey,recordedby,eventdate,institutioncode,collectioncode,catalognumber,basisofrecord,identifiedby,dateidentified,v_scientificname,v_scientificnameauthorship,scientificname,kingdom,phylum,class,taxonrank,family,genus,countrycode,locality,county,continent,stateprovince,publishingcountry,decimallatitude,decimallongitude,v_coordinateprecision,hasgeospatialissues,depth,depthaccuracy,v_maximumdepthinmeters,v_minimumdepthinmeters,elevation,elevationaccuracy,v_maximumelevationinmeters,v_minimumelevationinmeters,gbifid,specieskey,taxonid,ext_multimedia";